My relationship to fire

 I’ve always loved campfires.
 I once wrote the following text about my relationship to fire.

 A new beginning, an idea and a vision of something bigger and warmer.
 A place to meet, to tell stories from the past and make plans for tomorrow.
 Sparks that soon will transform into flames and heat your body, give you warm food and coffee.

 I’ve met many people while outdoors throughout the years.
 Many with campfires.
 We often gather around campfires to cook our food, dry our clothes, tell tall tales and so on.
 Sadly I also often see hot ember in the fire-pits with no people around them.
-When I talk to people they often say that they did pour a lot of water at it and that the fire was for sure put out.
+When I talk to people they often say that they did pour a lot of water on it and that the fire was for sure put out.
 But if you can easily lift a rock or stir a little in the ember for a new fire to grow I would say the opposite.
-Take care of our nature – if you’re unsure if the fire is put out, add more water!
+Take care of our nature – if you’re unsure if the fire is out, add more water!
 Some people tell me to relax while telling them or talking about this.
 But it’s our forest, my church, our roots.
 Stir in the ember, turn the rocks, use more water than you think.
-If you hear it roar when poring water over it you should add a lot more.
-Have fun, enjoy the fire and above all respect the fire bans.
-See you out there!
+If you hear it roar when pouring water over it you should add a lot more.